• Home

 INTERESTS:

-Along with his wife Ann, a local veterinarian, Mr. Welton helps raise their daughter Claire.
-He is an avid UCSB basketball fan and a member of the American Contract Bridge League, having achieved Silver Life Master Status.
-As a board member of the Central Coast Chapter of the American Planning Association, he was involved in planning for the 2019 State APA Conference, held in Santa Barbara.
+Along with his wife Ann, a local veterinarian, Mr. Welton helps raise their son Nico, a Dos Pueblos High student.
+He is an avid UCSB basketball fan and a member of the American Contract Bridge League, having achieved Ruby Life Master Status.
+Steve enjoys playing piano and learning French and is fascinated by astronomy.
+He just concluded his term as President of the Board of Trustees for the Riviera Ridge School.
+He and Ann are passionate about education.

 Trish Allen, AICP